swcarpentry/python-novice-inflammation/_episodes/04-lists.md

 ---

 In the previous episode, we analyzed a single file of clinical trial inflammation data.
-However, after finding some peculiar, and potentially suspicious, trends in the trial data we ask Dr. Maverick if they have performed any other clinical trials.
+However, after finding some peculiar and potentially suspicious trends in the trial data we ask Dr. Maverick if they have performed any other clinical trials.
 Surprisingly, they say that they have and provide us with 11 more CSV files for a further 11 clinical trials they have undertaken since the initial trial.